swidler/roam-python/README.md

 	is the 	number of nucleotides into the intergenic region, and after is the number of nucleotides (default: [5000, 1000])
-	-di pickled DMR file for use in fdr, permutations, and plots -dpi pickled DMR permutation file for use in permutstat -t template to match any extra text in sample filename -st stages of process to be run, a list specified with no quotes or commas -de minimum methylation difference between the two groups to be considered a DMR -mc (min_CpGs) DMRs whose number of CpGs is less than this value are filtered out (default: 10)
+	-di pickled DMR file for use in fdr, permutations, and plots -t template to match any extra text in sample filename -st stages of process to be run, a list specified with no quotes or commas -de minimum methylation difference between the two groups to be considered a DMR (default 0.5) -mc (min_CpGs) DMRs whose number of CpGs is less than this value are filtered out (default: 10)
 	-mq (min_qt) DMRs with Qmax < this value are filtered out (default: 0)